 StayFitAnywhere wouldn’t exist without our appreciated and valued #SFACrew members.
 Every one of them are dedicated, motivated and continue to excel every day and we are grateful to call them our friends.
 Here are stories about their struggles, perseverance and personal achievements.
 We are proud to be a part of our friends’ success!

 I knew I didn’t want to join a gym or do team sports, but had no idea what my alternatives were.
-Then I discovered StayFitAnywhere and started training with Joe in person and online.
+Then I discovered StayFitAnywhere and started training with Joe online.
 It took me a while to wrap my head (and schedule) around exercising doesn’t need to be stressful and hours of my time.
-I can actually feel an increase in my energy and see physical body changes with short and consistent workouts.
+I can actually feel less pain and tension in my upper back, an increase in my energy and see physical body changes with short and consistent workouts.
 I knew right then I needed to change my way of thinking about fitness.
 And to accept my emerging need to consistently and proactively invest in my ongoing fitness.

 Like I said, I’m not the gym type.
 But with my StayFitAnywhere online workouts, my living room is now my gym multiple times a week.
 Convenient, quiet and welcoming.

 I keep telling Joe it’s brilliant that the StayFitAnywhere name stresses staying fit as opposed to getting fit.
 It’s a great reminder that fitness is a never-ending project.
-Thanks to the StayFitAnywhere team for making it all the more attainable. ~Grant
+Thanks to the Joe for making it all the more attainable. ~Grant

 My training program continues to grow and more challenges are thrown at me as I progress.
 I recently learned the Turkish Getup and pressed 2 12kg kettlebells over head for 3 reps.
 I am so proud of my accomplishments and am already preparing to reach new levels of health and fitness, thanks StayFitAnywhere! ~Jen

 About five years ago, I was at a place in my life where I had a little more time to devote to myself, but years of full time schooling, career development and parenting had taken their toll on me.
-I was twenty pounds overweight, and exercised sporadically at best.
+I was twenty pounds overweight, posture was horrible and bad hip and knee pains.
 My diet was full of processed food and refined sugar.
-I knew lots about healthy eating and exercise, but putting knowledge into practice wasn’t easy.
+I knew lots about healthy eating and exercise or at least I thought I did from Google, but putting knowledge into practice wasn’t easy.

 I bit the bullet and cut out refined sugars, while focusing on whole grains, healthy lean proteins, beneficial fats and tons of veggies.
-I felt better and lost the weight.
-At the same time, I joined a boot camp and found myself doing push-ups and laps around the park five mornings per week.
-It was life altering, and the changes in my body were reinforcement to keep going for the six months it took.
+I felt better and lost the weight but my pains were still there.
+Then I came across StayFitAnywhere’s website where this seemed to be a good fit at this point in my life.
+I joined up with the online training program and found myself reducing my hip and knee pains, able to do push-ups and running laps around the park five mornings per week.
+All because I was help accountable.
+It was life altering, and the changes in my body were the reinforcements to keep going after the initial 6 months.

 But here’s the kicker.
-For four and a half years of those five, I’ve been working on maintenance.
+Now five years later, four of those years, I’ve been working on maintenance.
+Now that I live move mostly without pain and feel energetic and strong.
 “Maintenance” doesn’t sound interesting, motivating or fun, and it often isn’t.
 It’s the rest of my life, and it takes some hard work.

 There are many tricks and tips I’ve learned that help me to maintain my exercise routine and healthy eating.
 However, I’ve found that one thing has really kept me on track: accountability.
 I am primarily accountable to myself, of course.
 Often that’s enough, but sometimes it’s not, especially during our long, rainy winters.
-The key for me is the accountability that having a personal trainer provides, and Joe has worked with me as my trainer for more than seven years.
-The weekly workouts at a terribly early hour are my anchor for the week, and he sets another weekly web-based workout for me.
-If I don’t show up to our sessions, or skip the exercises at home, I’m not only accountable to myself, but also for his time and effort.
-When my healthy eating patterns go through a rough patch, I’ve used the food logs provided on the website to good effect, and discussed with him how I can make positive changes.
+The key for me is the accountability that having a personal coach provides, and Joe has worked with me as my trainer for more than seven years.
+The weekly workouts are scheduled and my alarm wakes me up at a terribly early hour are my anchor for the week.
+If skip the exercises at home, I’m not only accountable to myself, but also for his time and effort.
+When my healthy eating patterns go through a rough patch, I’ve used the food logs with Joe’s help to make positive changes.

 Keeping up with my healthy eating and exercise through being accountable for my choices actually helps me to be more motivated.
-Joe and I add “mini-goals” during my training sessions, like building muscle mass or learning boxing moves.
-So, in the end, my goal of maintaining my fitness and weight seems less daunting.
+Joe and I add constantly communicate about “mini-goals”, like building more lean muscle mass or learning to kickbix.
+So, in the end, my goal of maintaining my pain free life to actually stay active seems less daunting.
 It’s become part of my lifestyle, often enjoyable, and even fun! ~Tricia

 For me, being physically active has always been my meditation and without it I go a little stir crazy.
 I almost get a nervous tic when I think that I may not be able to go for run, or snowboard, or workout.